 3. Owning a camel connects us with our host culture

 When setting up the camel saddle, you put the four leather pillows against the camel’s skin.
 The wooden frame holds them in place.
-You then wrap the leather strap around the wooden frame and under his body, pulling tightly.
+You wrap the leather strap around the wooden frame and under his body, pulling tightly.
 Leather saddles are placed on each side of the hump by hanging them on the wooden posts on the saddle frame.
 Our bedding goes on top of the wooden frame, after which you put on the “floor mat” and the bridle.

 Having a camel gave me new opportunities to talk to my friends about their camels.
 And because I am dependent on my host family to take care of “99”, I have an excuse to call and just talk.